ywx/NppAStyle/readme.txt

 Get a local copy of the Artistic Style Plugin For Notepad++ repository with this command: git clone git://github.com/ywx/NppAStyle.git NppAStyle-Code

-Download NppAStyle.7z (include NppAStyle.dll) from https://github.com/ywx/NppAStyle/releases
+Download NppAStyle.zip (include NppAStyle.dll) from https://github.com/ywx/NppAStyle/releases

 For information on Git，please see http://git-scm.com/ or https://github.com/git/git
 For information on Git for Windows，please see http://msysgit.github.io/